XpiritBV/ContainerWorkshop-Docs/Lab6-RegistriesClusters.md

 az acr login --name <registry> -u <username>
 ```

-Replace the name with your unique registry's name and your username with , supply your username and supply one of the passwords that was displayed earlier when prompted.
+Replace the name with your unique registry's name and `<username>` with the one listed at the bottom of the output for `az acr credential show` and supply the one of the two passwords that were displayed.

 When you have successfully logged in, push both images to the their respective repositories in the registry: